Scoring Your Credit - How's Your FICO?

-The road to home ownership doesn't start with getting pre-approved by a lender or with choosing a real estate agent.
-In reality, the home buying process starts with your finances.
-To realize your goal of owning a home, considering your credit score is a must along with the type of loan for which you'll qualify in Albuquerque.
+You might think that the home buying process starts with getting pre-approved for a loan or with choosing a real estate agent.
+In reality, the home buying process begins with your finances.
+To realize your goal of owning a home, you must consider your FICO score along with the type of loan for which you'll qualify in Albuquerque, New Mexico.

 - Credit Inquiries — Do you have too many open accounts?